nenjotsu/react-ssr-boilerplate/README.md

 - [TypeScript-React-Starter](https://github.com/Microsoft/TypeScript-React-Starter)

 # Contributing
-- Do you want to contribute?
-Please read the guidelines [here](react-ssr-ts-boilerplate/docs/contributing.md) message me @nenjotsu
+Do you want to contribute?
+Please read the guidelines [here](/docs/contributing.md) or message me @nenjotsu

 # License